Kalmovic/Udacity/Realtor/README.md

     - See that the database file is there, you can place the folder `restaurants_menu` into the vagrant file.
     - To run the Python file, use `python finalproject.py`

+## Future improvements:

+- Make it responsive
+- Better style the website
+- Add the CSRF Protection to the website

 # Author
 - Joseph Torres Kaltenecker